Cutting edge technology in assessing your health

 • Address issues which may lead to chronic problems

-• Observing how injury responds to treatment modality
+• Observing how injury responds to a treatment modality

 • Muscle tears, strains, & bruises